MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 None.
 Not currently supported, reserved for future use.

-### transform_environment

-None.
-Not currently supported, reserved for future use.

 ### append

-either “none” to create a new ‘.xdf’ file or “rows” to append rows to an existing ‘.xdf’ file.
+Either “none” to create a new ‘.xdf’ file or “rows” to append rows to an existing ‘.xdf’ file.
 If output_file exists and append is “none”, the overwrite argument must be set to True.
 Ignored if a data frame is returned.